 The bank had set aside around 2.7 billion euros ($3.7 billion) for litigation-related costs.

 “We had already reduced our position slightly at the start of the year ...
 Now that with these headlines the stock has dropped heavily, we haven’t touched it.
 We don’t dare accumulate more at this stage,” said Yohan Salleron, fund manager at Mandarine Gestion in Paris.

 “For me the worst thing is the uncertainty over the size of the fine ...
 There is a very real reputation risk here.
 It could spook certain counterparties into staying away from BNP.”

 Citi removed BNP Paribas from its Focus List Europe citing the uncertainty, but retained a “buy” rating on the shares.

-Reuters reported this month that the ECB was preparing a package of policy options for its June 5 meeting that includes cuts in all its interest rates.
+Reuters reported this month that the ECB was preparing a package of policy options for its June 5 meeting that includes cuts in all its main interest rates.

 Europe bourses in 2014: link.reuters.com/pap87v